skip to Main Content

 • You won’t be charged for repayments until April after the end or termination of your course

-• You will automatically be charged once your income is over the repayment threshold of £26,575 a year, and you will stop paying whenever your income drops below the repayment threshold
+• You will automatically be charged once your income is over the repayment threshold set by Student Finance of £25.000 a year, and you will stop paying whenever your income drops below the repayment threshold.

 • Your debt will automatically be extinguished after 30 years, whether you have finished your repayments or not.